 Local conditions will affect whether or not you need a building permit, but new construction, including additions, almost always require one.
 They cover everything from foundation to roofing.

-Simple cosmetic repairs like painting, wallpapering, new carpets or changing a faucet don’t require a permit.
+Simple cosmetic repairs like painting, wallpapering, new carpets, or changing a faucet don’t require a permit.
 But there are plenty of building projects that fall into the gray area, so always check with your town clerk before starting.
-Believe or not, zoning administrators want to work with you and will gladly give you all the information you need to complete your project successfully.
+Believe it or not, zoning administrators want to work with you and will gladly give you all the information you need to complete your project successfully.

 Some municipalities send an inspector to the job site to examine the work at different stages of completion, to make sure that construction complies with building codes.
 Burlington, Colchester, and Winooski are some of these.
 Other towns, such as South Burlington and Shelburne, will not inspect the work of your contractor, so hiring a trusted professional is vital to ensure your project is done correctly.